Here I am testing one of the Art Surfaces (Meko). Notice how it adds light as well as shadow.

 I have to admit a thing: being my first digital work on such scale, I spent a month, nights and days trying to manage the brushes and textures 1:1 scale, 300 dpi.

 Since the beginning, I thought to treat the whole composition as a theatrical background wing ( the museum environment is very post-industrial: nude red bricks and iron transepts).
 I imagined physically attaching the posters on the background a second time, after printing the canvas.

 This intervention was revealed to be unobtainable, due to the conservation restrictions imposed by the scenographers (lights melt glue), but the projectual settings revealed to be a real deal when I had to face the frequent crashes of my lenovo tablet OS (still a little powerhouse, considering the 2 gigas size of the file ), and allowed me to draw those posters on separate files.

 Nicolai: Other than to work at a high resolution, what one piece of advice would you give to people who want to paint digitally for large format printing?

+I just feel to say to favour the message, upon the restitution, and to settle carefully and to cure meticulously the preproduction material, or you will find yourself to trash a lot of work after finalisation.
 I speak to you, young painter and neophyte: Grut’s digital brushes wouldn’t exist if Nicolai hadn’t familiarity and deep knowledge of the classical painting techniques.
 Some day, apocalypse will come and internet will break, but more easily, you could find yourself next to a deadline with your computer malfunctioning and no money to buy another, or just an electricity breakdown in August and no friends in town, so you better know how to translate your imagination with Crayolas on paper.